 This boutique chain of Barcelona-style tapas bars sends out a stylish selection of tapas and egg-topped paella from 11 a.m. to 4 p.m.
 Saturday and Sunday across its handsome Penn Quarter dining room outfitted with sleek wooden tables, glowing banquettes, and oval lanterns.
-A la carte options include a Catalan “farmer’s breakfast,” built around ribeye and chorizo, and torrija, or caramelized French toast, with citrus honey, as well as the whole tapas menu.
+A la carte options include eggy paella, caramelized French toast with citrus honey, as well as the whole tapas menu.
 A “deluxe” bottomless drink deal features a stream of sangrías, bloody marys, and cava for $45 (90-minute limit).
 The same options are available at a Dupont Circle location with a front patio at the corner of M and 19th Streets NW.

-At this Southern staple on Capitol Hill, chef Walfer Hernandez (Union Pub, The Eastern) designs waffles topped with bourbon whipped cream, apple compote, and basil candy.
-Two other popular orders are the fried chicken biscuits — available with honey butter or fontal cheese and chipotle mayo — and the shrimp and grits jazzed up with Calabrian sausage and piquillo peppers.
-Wash down brunch bites with clarified milk punch cocktails or bloody marys with a serrano pepper kick, plus a $26 bottomless bubbly deal to boot.
-Dine in or order takeout 11 a.m. to 3:45 p.m. on Saturday and all the way until 9 p.m. on Sunday for the later brunch set.
+At this Southern staple on Capitol Hill, chef Walfer Hernandez (Union Pub, The Eastern) designs fried chicken and waffles topped with bourbon whipped cream, apple compote, and basil candy.
+Other popular orders include carbonara with homemade tagliatelle and 18-month cured prosciutto and shrimp and grits jazzed up with Calabrian sausage and piquillo peppers.
+Wash down brunch bites with clarified milk punch cocktails or bloody marys with a serrano pepper kick, plus a $23 (for 2023) bottomless bubbly deal to boot.
+Dine in 11 a.m. to 3:45 p.m. on Saturday and all the way until 9 p.m. on Sunday for the later brunch set.

 Ambar Capitol Hill